Federer hits 46 winners in slam comeback

 Halep told reporters later on she had been struggling with tendinitis on her knee which hampered her movement.

-Five-time Wimbledon winner Venus Williams, French Open champion Garbine Muguruza and the fifth-seeded Kei Nishikori all moved to the second round.
+Five-time Wimbledon winner Venus Williams, French Open champion Garbine Muguruza and men's fifth seed Kei Nishikori all moved to the second round.